steven-freed/pyjs-compiler/README.md

 # pyjs-compiler
 Python to JavaScript Compiler.
-Compiles Python3 to the widely supported ES3 JavaScript.
+Compiles Python3 to the widely supported ES3 JavaScript including some mild minifications of code.

 # Quick Start
 1. Write your Python3 program